Skip to Content

 The exterior of the mock-Tudor building housing Hostal Río Amazonas.

-Cheap and cheerful with a family ambiance, Hostal Río Amazonas has been a solid favorite with visitors to Santiago since the late 90s.
+Cheap and cheerful with a family ambiance, Hostal Río Amazonas has been a solid favorite with visitors to Santiago since the late 90s, and claims to be the oldest hostel in the city.

 Double rooms are spacious and equipped with sturdy wooden furniture, although singles are small and the communal kitchen is decidedly undersized for the number of rooms.